 Chu’s original sponsor had been an Italian North Beach bank that was appealing to Chinese customers.
 They dropped her after the arrest.
 Not right!
 H. K. Wong Furniture on Grant Street conjured up sponsorship by the North Grant Avenue Merchants.

 So there she was, fighting criminal charges in Berkeley and serving as Miss Chinatown San Francisco.
 She remembers it as a very special time – traveling to small towns throughout California and appearing at Chinese community events where she was greeted with pride.
-It was, she says, totally wonderful.
+It was, she says, totally wonderful – in the strangest of places if you look at it right.
 Who knew?

 Meanwhile, back in Berkeley, Chu’s friend Jamie Huberman introduced Chu to Michael Delacour.
 Huberman and Chu met as Sproul Hall arrestees in 1964.

 The common narrative is that from 1956 until 1964,he had climbed the corporate ladder at General Dynamics, working on missile installations throughout the United States.
 He lived with his wife and three children in the eastern San Diego suburb of Santee.
 This may be inaccurate.
 Nacio Jan Brown is helping me fact-check this.

 He divorced, quit his job at General Dynamics, and for a year bummed around Europe with a Eurail Pass.
 When he returned to the United States, it was to Berkeley, not the suburbs.

 He wanted a community and freedom.
 He found both in Berkeley.

 Chu and Delacour moved in together.